 4. Start a T-Shirt Business.
 There are a variety of companies that offer t-shirt printing for your own designs.
 Just upload a design, choose the type of shirt you want to offer, and start your t-shirt campaign.
 If your teen is creative, this could be a great money-making opportunity.
 There’s no start-up fee either.
 All you have to do is create and market.
 The printing company will keep a portion of the profits to cover their costs and deposit the remaining profits in your account.

 5. Sell Your Crafts.
-If your teen is crafty, Etsy welcomes them as long as their store is registered and managed by a parent or legal guardian.
-This is a great site for crafters to sell their handmade products.
+If your teen is crafty, Etsy is a great place for them to be able to sell their crafts in an online store.
+Etsy welcomes teens as long as their store is registered and managed by a parent or legal guardian.
+There are so many awesome crafts that teens can make and sell- here is a list of 45 ideas for handmade products.